Guide to Inspecting Baskets Last update 25.01.2015

 Holes in the wickerwork which are large enough for a hand or foot to pass through are dangerous and must be repaired.
 (5.2.4)

 Floor cracks at end of smaller baskets where the runners end.
-Dropping off trailer.
+Usually caused by dropping off trailer.

 Lower handles pulling through or pulling tight down the sides.